Javier-Lobo/aws-ecr-get-image-scan-report/README.md

 ---

 # aws-ecr-get-image-scan-report
-Thii script download the JSON of vulnerability reports for images in AWS ECR and generate a report in Markdown language.
+This script download the JSON of vulnerability reports for images in AWS ECR and generate a report in Markdown language.

-The script is written to work on macOS and uses whiptail to display a retro graphical environment.
+The script is written to work on macOS and uses whiptail to display a retro graphical look and feel.

 ## What does this do?
 It asks for the repository containing the image from which the report will be downloaded.